yaser-hash/yaser-hash/README.md

 - 🔭 I’m currently working on **Data Analyst and Machine Learning Instructor @ Oranium Tech Chennai **

-- 👯 I’m looking to collaborate on **Data Analytics and Machine Leering Engineer**
+- 👯 I’m looking to collaborate on **Data Analytics and Machine Learning Engineer**

 - 🤝 I’m here to lend a hand **to those making the leap from non-IT backgrounds to the Machine Learning**